tne-lab/learning-python/README.md

 - Back to git bash and type "git clone https://github.com/CHANGETOYOURUSERNAME/learning-python".
 This creates a local copy for yourself.

 ### Move data into working folder
 Create a folder called data in learning-python folder.
-Copy folder OP7 into here.
+Copy folder Sample_Data into here.

 ### Open Main in juypter (in cmd line type: "jupyter notebook".
 You should then see it open in your browser)
 Start a juypter notebook and open up the main.ipynb file which is located in the folder that you cloned from github.